HawyHoWingYam/MobileDeepfakeDetection/paper/Dissertation.md

   and require expert passes.

 - **Gaussian noise.** Increasing noise (e.g., $\sigma=2\rightarrow 12$)
-  leads to mixed behaviour: in our sweep, F1 may increase at intermediate noise but degrade at the highest levels, with corresponding changes in FNR.
+  leads to non-monotonic behaviour: in our sweep, FNR is highest at intermediate noise levels ($\sigma=4,8$: $\sim$96%) and decreases at both low ($\sigma=2$: 91.8%) and high ($\sigma=12$: 67.4%) noise levels.
+  This counter-intuitive pattern suggests complex interactions between noise and the detection features.
 A plausible explanation is that strong noise perturbs real textures more than fake cues under the current thresholds, effectively acting as a domain shift; per-family calibration (Section [15](#tab:robustness_table){reference-type="ref" reference="tab:robustness_table"}) and larger runs are needed to stabilise these trends.

-- **Motion blur.** For kernel sizes in the range tested (3--13), F1 and FNR change gradually rather than catastrophically, suggesting that the cascade retains partial robustness to modest blur.
+- **Motion blur.** For kernel sizes in the range tested (3--13), the cascade exhibits near-total failure with FNR ranging from 95.9% to 100%.
+This indicates that motion blur remains a critical vulnerability, and robustness to blur is an important direction for future work.
 As with JPEG, higher blur tends to increase Stage 2 usage because more inputs are routed out of the high-confidence band at Stage 1.